sap-tutorials/btp-dev-guidance/tutorials/remote-service-configure-connectivity/remote-service-configure-connectivity.md

 ---
 title: Configure Connectivity Between SAP S/4HANA Cloud and SAP Business Technology Platform
-description: This tutorial shows you how to add your SAP S/4HANA Cloud system in your SAP BTP cockpit.
+description: This tutorial shows you how to add your SAP S/4HANA Cloud system in your SAP BTP global account.
 parser: v2
 auto_validation: true
 time: 30